Salary policy and salary criteria

 Mid Sweden University's decided salary criteria

-Employees who are on full leave at the time of the audit are not covered by the salary review.
-In the event of a return to work, a new salary review is carried out for those employees who have not been covered by the salary review.
+- Employees who are on full leave at the time of the audit are not covered by the salary review.
+In the event of a return to work, a new salary review can be made if the employee has missed one or more audits.